savonet/book/language.md

 which will be evaluated as if you had pasted the contents of the file in place of the command.

-This is for instance useful in order to store passwords out of the main file, in order to avoid risking leaking those when handing the scripts to some other people.
+For instance, this is useful in order to store passwords out of the main file, in order to avoid risking leaking those when handing the scripts to some other people.
 Typically, one would have a file `passwords.liq` defining the passwords in variables, e.g.